-Consumption based inventories for the Bay Area show that Marin's per capita consumption based emissions are over eight times larger than per capita activity emissions measured in this inventory.
+Consumption based inventories for the Bay Area show that Marin's per capita consumption based emissions are over eight times larger than per capita activity emissions measured in this inventory (see a detailed description of consumption-based inventories on page 14).
 This represents emissions from a larger economic system that is dependent on fossil fuels and natural resource extraction that cannot be solved by individual actions and local governments alone.
 However, there is an important role for cities and counties to play in demonstrating what is possible and leading state and federal governments to consider industry regulations that address the whole lifecycle of manufacturing on the environment.